Skip to content

 It was set in place the moment you took your first breath.

-And when you finally believe that, you stop living for approval and start living from abundance.
+you stop living for approval and start living from abundance.

 Leave a comment